 - Non-Allowed Area:

 In a Non-Allowed Area a UE is service area restricted based on subscription.
-The UE and the network are not allowed to initiate Service Request, or any connection requests for user plane data, control plane data, or SM signalling (except for PS Data Off status change reporting) to obtain user services that are not related to mobility (both in CM-IDLE and in CM-CONNECTED states).
+The UE and the network are not allowed to initiate Service Request, or any connection requests for user plane data, control plane data, or SM signalling (except for PS Data Off status change reporting) to obtain user services that are not related to mobility.